sameergopali/AIKnowledgeBase/README.md

         *   If the documents are **not relevant**, it triggers a web search using the **Tavily Search API**.
 The search results are then used as the new context to generate an answer.
         *   After an answer is generated (either from documents or web search), it undergoes a confidence check.
 If the confidence score is **low**, the workflow determines that the original query might be suboptimal.
 It then enters a `query_rewrite` step, where the LLM improves the user's question based on the suggestions and missing info.
 The rewritten query is then used to perform a new web search, and the process repeats to find a better answer.

-### Frontend

-The frontend is a **Streamlit** application that provides a clean, user-friendly interface for the knowledge base.
-It handles file uploads, displays the chat history, and renders the structured responses from the backend, including the confidence scores and suggestions in an expandable "Answer Details" section.

 ## Technology Stack